-Prepare the basic biscuit dough, substituting two teaspoons of almond extract for the vanilla.
+Prepare the basic biscuit dough, substituting 2 teaspoons of almond extract for the vanilla.
 Shape the dough into a large oval log, about 8-10cm in diameter, then roll in 100g of finely chopped, whole blanched almonds, pressing the nuts onto all sides.
 Carefully wrap in cling film, then chill or freeze.
-To cook, heat the oven to 180C/fan 160C/gas 4, then slice off 1cm thick ovals with a sharp knife.
-Bake on a non-stick baking tray for 12 mins until pale gold, then carefully transfer to a cooling rack to firm up.
+To cook, heat the oven to 180C/160C fan/gas 4, then slice into 1cm thick ovals with a sharp knife.
+Bake on a non-stick baking tray for 12 minutes until pale gold, then carefully transfer to a cooling rack to firm up.

 Cranberry & orange polka dots (30)

-Add 100g of dried cranberries and the zest of two oranges to the basic biscuit dough when mixing in the flour.
+Add 100g dried cranberries and the zest of 2 oranges to the basic biscuit dough when mixing in the flour.
 Roll into a thin log, wrap in cling film, then chill or freeze.
-To make the biscuts, slice the log into 5mm slices and bake in the same way as the Crushed almond rounds, but for just 8-10 mins.
+To make the biscuts, slice the log into 5mm slices and bake in the same way as the crushed almond rounds, but for just 8-10 mins.

 Caramel pinwheels (30)

 Make a batch of the basic biscuit dough, then chill for 20 mins.
-Roll into a 30 x 30cm square on floured greaseproof paper, then spread with four tablespoons of dulce de leche caramel toffee (you should find this near the tinned fruit in most supermarkets).
+Roll into a 30 x 30cm square on floured baking parchment, then spread with 4 tablespoons of dulce de leche caramel toffee (you should find this near the tinned fruit in most supermarkets).
 Roll up from one end, like a Swiss roll, then wrap in cling film and chill or freeze.
-Heat the oven to 180C/fan 160C/gas 4 and line a baking tray with non-stick parchment.
+Heat the oven to 180C/160C fan/gas 4 and line a baking tray with non-stick parchment.
 Thinly slice the dough into pinwheels, then bake for 10-12 mins.
 Lift the biscuits onto a rack as soon as they come out of the oven or the caramel will stick to the paper.

 3. The scoop and bake technique